Pille Lill

-Pille Lill (born on April 20 in 1962) is an Estonian opera singer (soprano) and an active member of the cultural life, the founder and artistic director of PLMF Music Trust.
+Pille Lill (born April 20, 1962) is an Estonian opera singer (soprano), politician and an active member of the cultural life, the founder and artistic director of PLMF Music Trust.
+She is the daughter of Uno-Rufus Uibo, the child of Ülo Kornelius Hermann, who was the son of the Estonian composer, linguist, writer, publisher, journalist, and encyclopedist, as well as a prominent figure of the national movement, Karl August Hermann.